happy-koala/micro-scripts/README.md

 # Pomodoro Timer

-A simple Pomodoro timer in BASH.
+A simple Pomodoro timer written in BASH.

-- Includes graphical output and audio notification
+- Includes graphical output and audio notifications
 - Works on macOS